The following professionals lent their expertise to this article:

 • Key #2: Think big and small.

-Big, national-level scholarships are great because they’re the ones that usually pay out the largest amounts.
-Don’t ignore smaller, local-focused scholarships, though.
-The award amounts may be smaller, but you’ll likely have a better chance at winning them compared to the national-level ones.
+Big, national-level scholarships with big awards are great, but don’t overlook those smaller, local-focused ones.
+The award amounts may be smaller, but they typically come with less competition, meaning you’ll likely have a better chance at winning them compared to the big, national-level contests.

 • Key #3: Consider your career goals.

-There are a lot of professional organizations out there looking for individuals interested in careers in their field.
-And these same organizations often sponsor scholarship programs to entice talented career-seekers into the profession.
-So, if you have a particular career in mind, seek out and apply to scholarships that cater to that career.
+There are a lot of professional organizations that offer scholarships to students interested in careers in their fields.
+So, if you have a particular career in mind, seek out and apply to scholarships sponsored by those organizations.

 • Key #4: Put some serious effort into the stuff you’ll be submitting.